f425/project-for-test/README.md

 ```

 ### about idea
-1. Other peopel on my team use `idea`. they got nothing.
+1. Other people on my team use `idea`. they got nothing.
 2. I also open this project with idea. it can run success.
 Also debug with Test1.main and Test2.main
 3. the idea `Gradle JVM` with JAVA_HOME: jdk8 (C:\Program Files\Java\jdk1.8.0_202)